Skip to main content

 };

-Now we will create a state machine which represents a four-in-a-row-game.
+Now you will create a state machine which represents a four-in-a-row game.

-Create a new JavaScript file called FourInARowGame.js and add the following to it:
+Create a new JavaScript file called FourInARowGame.js in /src and add the following to it:

 import * as Constants from "./constants/index.js";